 Asymptomatic Carriage of Pneumocystis Jirovecii May Occur

-This Likely Explains the Occurrence of Pneumocystis Jirovecii Following the Anti-B-Cell Agent Rituximab Therapy
+This Likely Explains the Occurrence of Pneumocystis Jirovecii Following Therapy with the Anti-B-Cell Agent, Rituximab

 Pneumocystis Jirovecii Colonization